Whimsy Stick

 Standard vs. Rugged XL

-Whimsy Stick Standard — dogs under 40 lbs
+Whimsy Stick Standard, dogs under 30 lbs

 Kevlar line, no snap-back, replaceable fleece lures.
-The best toy for high-energy small to medium dogs who need real intensity, not just distraction.
-The daily flirt pole tool that answers how to tire out a high energy dog in 7-10 minutes instead of an hour of endurance exercise.
+The daily tool that produces real tired in 7 to 10 minutes instead of an hour of endurance exercise. $54.95, free shipping, 30-day guarantee.

 Shop Standard →